xon-systems/XIBT/README.rst

 This script requires Python 3 to be installed.
 Most modern Linux distributions come with Python 3 already installed.

-It also requires the python module *tachyonic_neutrino*, which has the REST client used to make the API calls to the XON Inventory system.
+It also requires the python module *psychokinetic*, which has the REST client used to make the API calls to the XON Inventory system.
 Install with:

 .. code:: bash

-    $ git clone -b development https://github.com/TachyonicProject/tachyonic_neutrino.git
+    $ git clone -b development https://github.com/TachyonicProject/psychokinetic.git

-Once you have cloned the repo or downloaded a tarball from GitHub, you can install tachyonic_client like this:
+Once you have cloned the repo or downloaded a tarball from GitHub, you can install psychokinetic like this:

 .. code:: bash

-    $ cd tachyonic_neutrino
+    $ cd psychokinetic
     $ pip3 install .

 Next, you require API login details from XON systems.
 To obtain this, email support at xon.co.za.